12th Summer School 11th-14th October 2021 Helsinki, Finland

-The Nordic-Baltic Doctoral Network in Social Work (NBSW) is a joint network of the doctoral schools, universities and other institutions in social work in seven countries.
-The network provides research training for PhD students in social work in Finland, Sweden, Norway, Denmark, Estonia, Latvia and Lithuania, but also for PhD students in social work from countries outside the Network.
+The Nordic-Baltic Doctoral Network in Social Work (NBSW) is a joint network of the doctoral schools, universities and other institutions in social work in seven countries: Denmark, Estonia, Finland, Latvia, Lithuania, Norway and Sweden.

-We invite PhD students from the network countries and beyond to participate in the summer school of the Nordic-Baltic Doctoral Network in Social Work (NBSW).
-This summer school aims to bring together PhD candidates in social work from Nordic and Baltic countries for five days of intensive lectures and thorough discussions on measuring outcomes of social work and social work research.
-Submission of a paper (optionally short or long) connected with the theme of the summer school is a prerequisite for participation.
+We invite PhD students from the Nordic, Baltic and other countries to participate in the summer school.
+It aims to bring together PhD candidates in social work for five days of intensive lectures and discussions on experiences, encounters and engagements in social work research.
+Submission of a paper (optionally short or long, see further instructions below) related to an aspect of the theme of the summer school is a prerequisite for participation.

-Latvia, University of Latvia, Faculty of Social Science (ULFSS): https://ulfss.lu.lv/
+University of Helsinki, Swedish School of Social Science

 PRELIMINARY PAPER INSTRUCTIONS

-The summer school stands for the course which provides 4 ECTS credits with a short paper (1000-2000 words) submission and presentation and 7.5 ECTS credits with a long paper (6000-7000 words) submission and presentation.
+The summer school entails a course which provides 4 ECTS credits with a short paper (1000-2000 words) submission and presentation and 7.5 ECTS credits with a longer paper (6000-7000 words) submission and presentation.
 Papers and presentations must connect the participant’s doctoral research project with the theme of the summer school.